 This brand-new initiative heralds a new era for Drift competition in the UK, the likes of which has never been seen before.

 Launched in 2020 and held for the first time in 2021, rounds will take place at three of the country’s legendary circuits: Brands Hatch, Donington Park and Snetterton.
+Moving into 2022 we have stepped it up again using 6 of the UK’s best circuits to provide 8 Championship rounds.

 Organisers pledge to work with integrity and transparency to provide a professionally organised championship that is representative of its status.